-Recently, the drug has been the subject of controversy as patients and experts scrutinize the process by which the drug attained FDA approval, and suggest that Bristol-Myers Squibb and Pfizer are downplaying safety concerns with Eliquis.
+Lately, the medication caused a lot of controversy, with patients and experts questioning the process by which the medicine got the FDA approval.
+It’ has been suggested that Pfizer and Bristol-Myers Squibb are downplaying safety issues with Eliquis.

-Eliquis is a factor Xa inhibitor medication.
-It blocks a natural substance in the body that assists in forming blood clots, thus preventing blood clotting.
+Eliquis is a factor Xa inhibitor medicine that prevents the natural substance within the body that helps in forming blood clots, therefore stops blood clotting.

-The FDA has approved Eliquis for the following uses:
+The FDA has accepted Eliquis for the following applications:

 - To reduce the risk of blood clots (systemic embolisms) and strokes in patients with non-valvular atrial fibrillation (irregular heartbeat).